tayupov/node-typescript-starter/README.md

 ```
 $ npm run dev
 ```
 Changes made in the `/src` directory will be hot reloaded.
-See `nodemon.json`:
+See the `nodemon.json` file.

 ## Linting
 | Feature       |     Option    |